Jake-A-L/IFL-Barra/README.md

 # IFL-Barra

+Barra Factor Model

-> In cooperation with MBA students
+> In cooperation with a peer from MBA, mostly his work.